Best health insurance in Canada for 2024

 Do health insurance policies change depending on the province?

 Yes.
-Each of Canada’s ten provinces and three territories offers its own public care plans.
+Each of Canada’s ten provinces and three territories offers its public care plans.
 Some are significantly different.
 All offer basic health care services.
 Beyond this basic care, some are more generous than others.
 As a result, private healthcare policies are also different between provinces and territories.

 Canadian Province/TerritoryProvincial Public Health System